10maurycy10/10maurycy10.github.io/content/projects/fast_cyanotype/index.md

 ![Exposure test strips](test_strips.jpg)
 <center style="color: gray">Left: Classic (5 seconds/tick).
 Right: Mine (1 second/tick)</center>

-My version is around 5 times as sensitive, has better preserved highlights, allowing it to achieve compatible results in 1/20th the time: enough to turn what would be a 3 hour exposure into a 10 minute exposure.
+My version is around 5 times as sensitive, and has better preserved highlights, allowing it to achieve compatible results in 1/20th the time: enough to turn what would be a 3 hour exposure into a 10 minute exposure.

 Using sunlight, a good exposure is between 100 kilolux seconds and 1000 kilolux seconds, and the effective ISO is around 0.0001.